-I’ve been into cars since I was about a year and a half old when a family member bought me a toy car.
-That toy car was the first of what today has become a large collection of model cars ranging from 1/12 scale to 1/87 scale.
-At the age of 15 my collection started to include 1/1 cars, the first one being a 1984 Saab 900 S with a bad automatic transmission.
-Today I’ve enough cars to create my own traffic jam.
-Some run, some don’t, some are for parts, most of them are pictured below.
+My collection started to include 1/1 cars at the age of 15 when I bought a 1984 Saab 900 S with a bad automatic transmission.
+Today, I’ve got enough cars to create my own traffic jam – some run, some don’t, some are for parts, most of them are pictured below.

 1984 Mercedes-Benz 300D.
 My third w123 300D, purchased in 2008.
 It’s been extremely reliable and has a little over 208,000 miles on an odometer that rarely works.

 1969 Renault 4.
-I purchased it in 2008, it’s a very original car and only has 73,000 documented kilometers (roughly 45,000 miles) on the clock.
+A very original car that only has 73,000 documented kilometers (roughly 45,000 miles) on the clock.
 It’s a project that needs brake, fuel delivery and electrical work.

 1980 Renault 14 TL.
 Parts car, ’nuff said.

 1983 Citroën GSA.
-I purchased it from the original owner’s grandson in 2008 with 76,000 kilometers (47,000 miles) on the clock.
+Bought from the original owner’s grandson with 76,000 kilometers (47,000 miles) on the clock.
 I used it as a daily driver for over a year and it’s up to 86,000 (53,000 miles) at the time of writing.

-Cars I have previously owned include (in no particular order) a 1984 Saab 900 S, 1987 Alfa Romeo Milano Gold, 1978 Lancia Beta, 1978 Alfa Romeo Spider, 1973 Alfa Romeo GTV, 1971 Fiat 850 Spider, 1971 Fiat 850 Bertone Racer, 1979 Mercedes-Benz 300D, 1983 Mercedes-Benz 300D, 1992 Mercedes-Benz 300E, 1962 Volkswagen Type 1, 1974 Renault 4, 2005 Fiat Ducato Maxi Cargo, 1969 Alfa Romeo Giulia 1300TI, 1973 Volkswagen Type 2, 1993 Opel Corsa, 2000 Lancia Y, 1989 Saab 900 Turbo, 1991 Renault 4 Savane, 1980 Renault 14 TL, 1994 Volkswagen Passat wagon, 1983 Citroën GSA wagon, 1983 Citroën Visa, 1996 Citroën Saxo, 1981 Mercedes-Benz 230E and a lone Japanese car, a 1990 Toyota Corolla wagon.
+Cars I have previously owned include (in no particular order) a 1984 Saab 900 S, 1987 Alfa Romeo Milano Gold, 1978 Lancia Beta, 1978 Alfa Romeo Spider, 1973 Alfa Romeo GTV, 1971 Fiat 850 Spider, 1971 Fiat 850 Bertone Racer, 1979 Mercedes-Benz 300D, 1985 Renault 4, 1983 Mercedes-Benz 300D, 1992 Mercedes-Benz 300E, 1997 Fiat Brava, 1962 Volkswagen Beetle, 1974 Renault 4, 2005 Fiat Ducato Maxi Cargo, 1969 Alfa Romeo Giulia 1300 TI, 1973 Volkswagen Bus, 1993 Opel Corsa, 1996 Lancia Y, 1989 Saab 900 Turbo, 1991 Renault 4 Savane, 1980 Renault 14 TL, 1994 Volkswagen Passat wagon, 1983 Citroën GSA wagon, 1983 Citroën Visa, 1996 Citroën Saxo, 1981 Mercedes-Benz 230E and a lone Japanese car, a 1990 Toyota Corolla wagon.